things to do with kids

-Get your crew out on Lake Michigan!
-The Kenosha Community Sailing Center offers rentals of kayaks, stand up paddle boards, and pedal boat ducks.
+Get your crew out on the water!
+The Kenosha Community Sailing Center offers rentals of kayaks, stand up paddle boards, and duck-themed pedal boats to use in the harbor.
 The center also offers adult, youth, family, and private sailing classes.
 Set sail with Sail Away Charters.
 Or fish for Salmon and Trout with the Kenosha Charter Boat Association.

 It’s all about altitude at Boundless Adventures - the six-acre, eco-friendly aerial adventure park in Kenosha County.
-You’ll have a bird’s eye view as you climb, balance, and traverse through the tree-tops of Bristol Woods Park.
-With 9 courses of 4 different difficulty levels, there is something for everyone ages 7 and older.
+You’ll have a bird’s eye view as you climb, balance, and traverse through the treetops of Bristol Woods Park.
+With 9 courses of 4 different difficulty levels, there is something for everyone age 7 and older.